-(5) The value of the retirement plan represents, for each fiscal year, the sum of the "change attributable to compensatory items" of the defined benefit pension plan and the "compensatory amount" of the defined contribution plan, as presented for fiscal year 2015, in the tables of the "Benefits under a Retirement Plan" section of this Circular.
-For each fiscal year, the amount of the "change attributable to compensatory items" was established according to the same actuarial assumptions as those that served to establish the accrued benefit obligation presented in Transat's financial statements for the years ended October 31, 2013, 2014 and 2015 respectively, in accordance with generally accepted accounting principles.
-For Mr. Eustache, the increase in the 2015 value is due to the increase in his target bonus, which rose from 75% to 90% of his salary.
+(5) The value of the retirement plan represents, for each fiscal year, the sum of the "change attributable to compensatory items" of the defined benefit pension plan and the "compensatory amount" of the defined contribution plan, as presented for fiscal year 2016, in the tables of the "Benefits under a Retirement Plan" section of this Circular.
+For each fiscal year, the amount of the "change attributable to compensatory items" was established according to the same actuarial assumptions as those that served to establish the accrued benefit obligation presented in Transa's financial statements for the years ended October 31, 2014, 2015 and 2016 respectively, in accordance with generally accepted accounting principles.
+For the Named Executive Officers, this amount represents the value of the perquisites paid under the perquisites program.